oracle/graal/compiler/src/org.graalvm.compiler.nodes/src/org/graalvm/compiler/nodes/doc-files/OptimizationLog.md

 ```

 It is recommended to enable the structured optimization jointly with node source position
-tracking (`-Dgraal.TrackNodeSourcePosition`) so that the bci of nodes can be logged.
-Otherwise, a warning is emitted.
+tracking (`-Dgraal.TrackNodeSourcePosition`) so that the bytecode position of nodes can be logged.
+Otherwise, a warning
+is emitted.

 The value of the option `-Dgraal.OptimizationLog` specifies where the structured optimization log is printed.
 The accepted values are:

 - `Directory` - print the structured optimization log to JSON files (`<compile-id>.json`) in a directory.
 The directory
   is specified by the option `-Dgraal.OptimizationLogPath`.
+If `OptimizationLogPath` is not set,
-Directories are created if they do not exist.
+  the target directory is `DumpPath/optimization_log` (specified by `-Dgraal.DumpPath`).
+Directories are created if they
+  do not exist.
 - `Stdout` - print the structured optimization log to the standard output.
 - `Dump` - dump optimization trees for IdealGraphVisualizer according to the `-Dgraal.PrintGraph` option.